-Individual sports and extracurricular societies have increased in number to 105 in 2017-2018 from 97 in 2016-2017.
-Student participation numbers across those sports and societies has similarly grown to around 1,850 participants in extracurricular activities; this represents a 1% increase to an average of 18 participants per group.
+Individual sports and extracurricular societies have decreased in number from 105 in 2017-2018 to 92 in 2018-2019.
+However, despite this reduction in number of unique opportunities has reduced, student participation numbers across those sports and societies has grown from around 1,850 to 2,172 participants in extracurricular activities; this represents a 17.5% increase to an average of 24 participants per group.
 Clubs and societies continue to be well monitored and supported, leading to well administered groups, and increased resourcing for activities.

 Best Bar None is a national programme designed to recognise and reward responsible retailing.
-We continue to be strongly engaged with this programme, with our licensed trade operations conducted to the award's rigorous standards; with health and safety, corporate social responsibility and community relations at the heart of our licensed premises' operational management.
+We have a long standing relationship with this programme, with our licensed trade operations conducted to the award's rigorous standards; with health and safety, corporate social responsibility and community relations at the heart of our licensed premises' operational management.
 This has led to Winchester Student Union winning the national scheme three times in the last 10 years, and achieving the status 'highly commended' at the BBN scheme awards held at the House of Lords.
-We have returned to the scheme after a two year highly, achieving a gold rating and the award of 'best returning venue'.
-During this break from the national scheme we have been instrumental in launching a local city level Best Bar None scheme in Winchester, and along with Winchester City Council, Winchester Business Improvement District and Best Bar None we have assisted in creating, validating and delivering the Winchester Scheme.
+We continue to perform well in the scheme, achieving a gold rating.
+We have also been instrumental in launching a local city level Best Bar None scheme in Winchester, and along with Winchester City Council, Winchester Business Improvement District and Best Bar None, have assisted in creating, validating and delivering the Winchester Scheme.
 This has led to improving our relationship with the community and statutory authorities as well as improving the safety and experience of our students using the city centre.
 We continue to be rightly proud of our licensing social responsibility.

-We continue to well manage a large purpose built leisure facility, but external draws on both our students' time and money, continue to provide challenges on our usage and attendance figures.
+We continue to well manage a large purpose built leisure facility, and this facility is scheduled for a full refurbishment in line with our strategy.
+External draws on both our students' time and money, continue to provide challenges on our usage and attendance figures, but is our hope that refurbishment and focused events will place us in good stead.
 Our addition of EFT/contactless payment solutions to all tills has proven to be an overwhelmingly positive one, both for member satisfaction and financial performance.
-This combined with our adjusted ticket sales policy for venue to encourage earlier entry, has led to a healthy year for venue operations, albeit one still heavily reliant on one specific event per week.
+This combined with our adjusted ticket sales policy for venue to encourage earlier entry, and responsive product range, has led to a healthy year for venue operations, albeit one still heavily reliant on specific weekly events.